okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 1. Your customer's instance of your service integration makes an authorization request to their Okta Authorization Server using their client credentials.

    Your customer needs to install and authorize your integration in their Okta org so that Okta can accept the authorization request.
-See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations) for Admin Console instructions for your customer.
+See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations) for customer tenant Admin Console instructions.
 After your integration is installed, the customer obtains their client credentials and passes them to your team so that they can configure the customer's integration instance.
 See [Collect and save customer credentials](#collect-and-save-customer-credentials).
 The customer's instance of your integration can now make an authorization request to Okta.
 See [Request for access token](#request-an-access-token).

 2. If the credentials in the authorization request for a token are accurate, Okta responds with an access token.